 * Expects to post fourth-quarter profit

-The company, however, warned that its profitability could be hurt if it received an unfavorable ruling in a case over a contract dispute with LDK Solar Co Ltd.
+However, the company warned that its profitability could be hurt if it got an unfavorable ruling in case over a contract dispute with LDK Solar Co Ltd.

 The dispute stems from a wafer supply contract the companies entered into in October 2007 and June 2008, and subsequently terminated.

 Canadian Solar, most of whose manufacturing operations are in China, has made a big push into building solar power plans to cut its dependence on the hyper competitive business of selling panels and other solar products.

 Still, weak prices for solar products continue to weigh on the Guelph, Ontario-based company.